From Vienna to Vorarlberg, from Tyrol to Carinthia - we show you typical carnival customs in Austria and tell you where to celebrate best.

 Carnival in Vorarlberg

 There are also some carnival customs and festivals in Vorarlberg.
 Apart from festive carnival processions, such as the Feldkirch carnival procession, the old customs and rituals are particularly important in Vorarlberg.
 For example the burning of sparks is one of these traditions.
 On the first Sunday after Ash Wednesday individual torches are gradually lit at various locations in Vorarlberg, creating a unique sea of lights.
 Legend has it that this is how the winter demons are driven out.
-Very atmospheric and our secret tip: the Montafon spark burning.
+Very atmospheric and our secret tip: the Montafon torch burning.

 Carnival in Upper Austria

 In Upper Austria, carnival is particularly popular in the small community of Ebensee.
 Numerous surrounding communities and tourists from all over the world arrive here year after year during carnival time.
-The highlight is clearly the Ebensee shred procession on Shrove Monday.
+The highlight is clearly the Ebensee Carnival Parade on Shrove Monday.
 The participants dress up in old women's clothes, wear a hat made of rags and a carved wooden mask.
 Until late at night, the celebration continues with atmospheric music and good humour.
 In 2011, this art and festival became an UNESCO World Heritage Site.

 Carnival in Lower Austria